How to Travel While Expecting the Unexpected: Studying Abroad in 2021

 Picture1

-I had been counting down the days to leave for Spain since my first day of college, and as the numbers reached the single digits, the dream of my semester abroad became a reality.
+I had been counting down the days to leave for Spain since my first day of college, and as the numbers reached the single digits, the dream of my semester studying abroad became a reality.
 I packed and repacked my suitcase, made endless last-minute supply runs, and triple-checked my flight information.
 I was the most prepared I could possibly be, and nothing would get in my way of finally arriving in my dream travel destination.
 However, as I arrived at the airport, things began to stray from my to-the-minute plans.
 Due to COVID-19 travel restrictions, I was required to switch airlines, my luggage was almost not transferred between my connections, and two of my flights were delayed.
 As I ran from terminal to terminal, I reminded myself that “at least I’ll be in Alicante in x hours.”
 And, since I lived through my stressful travel experience, I’m here to share a few ways to expect the unexpected before arrival in your study abroad location.

 1. Changes can and will happen